-If the allegation is about the Principal, it must be referred to the Cognita Director of Education (DE) immediately, without informing the Principal.
+If the allegation is about the Principal, it must be referred to the the HoHR, the DE, and the RSL immediately, without informing the Principal.
+They will then liaise with the external agencies as needed.

-The adult to whom the concern or allegation relates should not be informed.
+The adult to whom the concern or allegation relates must not be informed at this early stage.